CPK Insurance

 • Commercial auto in South Carolina has minimum liability limits of $25,000/$50,000/$25,000, so any policy used for fence trucks, trailers, or service vehicles should meet or exceed that floor.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for a certificate before work starts or access is granted.
+• Most commercial leases in South Carolina require proof of general liability coverage, so landlords may ask for a certificate before work starts or access is granted.

 • A quote for contractor insurance for fence installers in South Carolina should be prepared with crew count, vehicle use, and jobsite scope because those details affect underwriting and required coverages.